tl0x/Cornos/README.md

 # Cornos
 based block game hax

+## Notice
+Work on this has been paused or at least slowed down for some time because I'm busy with irl things.
+I'm also working on some other project for now, so you wont see as many changes to this for now.
+Bugs will still be worked on but no additional features apart from requests will be added for the time being.

 ![cornos-logo](https://github.com/AriliusClient/Cornos/blob/master/src/main/resources/assets/ccl/hscreenlogo.png?raw=true)

 <img alt="GitHub" src="https://img.shields.io/github/license/AriliusClient/Cornos"> <img alt="GitHub release (latest by date)" src="https://img.shields.io/github/v/release/AriliusClient/Cornos?style=flat"> <img alt="Size" src="https://img.shields.io/github/languages/code-size/AriliusClient/Cornos">